 In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Encompass Electrical Technologies - Rocky Mountains, Inc. d/b/a Riviera Electric, Inc. as of December 31, 2002 and 2001, and the results of its operations and its cash flows for the years then ended in conformity with generally accepted accounting principles.

-BROCKMANN, ARMOUR & CO.
-LLC Denver, Colorado May 5, 2003
+BROCKMANN, ARMOUR & COMPANY, LLC Denver, Colorado May 5, 2003, except for Note 14 as to which the date is October 23, 2003

 ENCOMPASS ELECTRICAL TECHNOLOGIES, - ROCKY MOUNTAINS, INC. d/b/a RIVIERA ELECTRIC, INC. BALANCE SHEETS